pawpawworks/com.pawpawworks.civicrm.curatedgroupjoin/README.md

 ## Known Issues/Limitations

-* When the form is completed on behalf of another user -- i.e., when a user clicks on the link in the _Welcome Fulano.
-(Not Fulano, or want to do this for a different person?)_ message displayed only to authenticated users-- or when the form is completed by an anonymous user, the following issues will occur.
-  The list of groups to which the contact group belongs cannot be retrieved, so the group selections will not be pre-populated.
-On submission, these users will be removed from any groups displayed on the form which were not selected.
 * When a contribution form is configured not to use a confirmation page, and the user submitting the form is anonymous, CiviCRM does not provide `hook_civicrm_postProcess` subscribers a way to identify the contact.